finengines/chaifin/docs/webhook_templates.md

 }
 ```

 The `is_final` flag indicates that this is the final update for the task list.
+When this flag is set:

+1. All tasks will be marked as complete
+2. The task list status will be updated to "Completed"
+3. A completion message will be sent to the chat
-After this update, the task list will remain visible but will be considered complete.
+4. The task list will remain visible but will be considered complete

+Note: The Chainlit UI automatically adds an X button in the top-right corner of the task list that allows users to manually close the task list if needed.

 ### Complete Task List Example